 Bon anniversaire, Harry!
-Harry Potter Terms in French Posted by Josh Dougherty on Jul 31, 2015 in Culture, Literature, Vocabulary
+Harry Potter Terms in French Posted by Josh Dougherty on Jul 31, 2015 in Culture, Vocabulary

 Bon anniversaire, Harry Potter !

 On July 31st, the boy who lived turns 35.
 Since the first book was published in the summer of 1997, the 7-book series of fantasy and adventure novels by J.K.
 Rowling has become disgustingly successful.
 Let’s look at some numbers: the books have sold over 450 million copies worldwide, which makes it the highest-selling book series ever.
 The books have been translated into 73 languages (!), which puts it in the top 10 list of the most-translated books in history.
 That’s a pretty big feat considering literary translation est extrêmement difficile (is extremely hard)!
 My generation was (is) obsessed with the series, and when I spent time in France, I learned that it was the same over there.

 There’s so, so much to say about the story, but the basic plot line revolves around a boy named Harry and his two friends Ronald Weasley and Hermione Granger, all students at Hogwards School of Witchcraft and Wizardry, who try to stop Lord Voldemort from conquering the wizard world.